miguehm/csv-to-db-fcc/README.md

    FROM Clase
    WHERE IdProfesor IN (
        SELECT IdProfesor
+       FROM (
+           SELECT *
            FROM Profesor
            WHERE IdProfesor IN (
                SELECT IdProfesor
-           FROM Clase
+               FROM Profesor_Imparte_Materia
                WHERE IdMateria IN (
                   SELECT IdMateria
                   FROM Materia
-               WHERE NombreMateria LIKE '%Inalambricas%'
+                  WHERE NombreMateria LIKE '%inalambrica%'
                )
            )
+           WHERE ApellidoMaterno NOT LIKE '%Beris%'
+       )
-       AND IdProfesor NOT IN (
+       AND IdMateria IN (
-           SELECT IdProfesor
+           SELECT IdMateria
-           FROM Profesor
+           FROM Materia
-           WHERE ApellidoMaterno LIKE '%Lopez%'
+           WHERE NombreMateria LIKE '%inalambrica%'
        )
    )
 );